 How do I apply?

 Pilot announcements will be released once a year in the fall with applications due around the end of January.
-For 2017 pilots, the announcement was delayed as we were waiting for the HERCULES renewal application to be scored.
 Please refer to the specific funding announcement for details or email Kate Hodgins with questions.

 What are the evaluation criteria?

 Evaluation is based on a variety of criteria.
 Grants must focus on the role of the environment in human disease and be in line with the mission of NIEHS.
 They may include basic, biomedical, translational, clinical, epidemiological, or behavioral projects.
 Criteria for evaluation will include innovation, investigator status (junior investigators are highly encouraged), significance, alignment with the goals of HERCULES, collaboration with other HERCULES investigators/cores, overall impact and likelihood of transitioning pilot results into R-level funding.

 What is the length of a typical project?